fabric8io/fabric8/docs/example.md

     cd quickstarts/war/camel-servlet
     mvn clean install docker:build
-    docker push $DOCKER_REGISTRY/quickstart/war-camel-servlet:2.0-SNAPSHOT
+    docker push $DOCKER_REGISTRY/quickstart/war-camel-servlet:2.2-SNAPSHOT

 Now let's deploy the image into the Kubernetes environment:

     mvn fabric8:run

-You should now be able to view the running web application at [http://dockerhost:9901/war-camel-servlet-2.0-SNAPSHOT/](http://dockerhost:9901/war-camel-servlet-2.0-SNAPSHOT/)
+You should now be able to view the quickstart in the fabric8 console.
+On the Services tab you will see the camel-servlet URL which will take you to the running example.